New blow to China as African swine fever found in wild boar

 China’s large population of wild boar, which can harbor the disease without showing symptoms, is estimated to total around 33.5 million, according to Reuters calculations based on data from the U.N.
 Food and Agriculture Organization (FARO).

-Local authorities in Jilting have inspected neighboring areas frequented by wild boars and carried out a comprehensive sterilization of all pig farms in the area, the agriculture ministry said in its statement.
+Local authorities in Jilin have inspected neighboring areas frequented by wild boars and carried out a comprehensive sterilization of all pig farms in the area, the agriculture ministry said in its statement.

 Analysts said the discovery of the wild boar suggested that the virus could have been brought into China by the animals coming from other countries.